 In response, the New York State Unified Court system developed the nation’s first statewide system of cheerful, welcoming Children’s Centers in the courts.
 The Centers provide a safe, literacy-rich environment and an opportunity for positive interventions in the lives of vulnerable children.
 The Rockland County YMCA is proud to provide our exceptional childcare programs for Rockland County Unified Courts.

 Research shows that many of the children brought to court are five years or younger, poor, and not receiving vital services -- including health, educational and nutritional benefits -- to which they and their families are entitled.
 Centers regularly facilitate connections between families and services such as Head Start, WIC, food stamps, literacy and other community services.
 The Children’s Centers have truly turned a problem into a possibility, with positive outcomes for families.

 - A safe, supportive haven for children in the courthouse; and

 - A vehicle for connecting families to needed services.

-This FREE program is located on the 3rd floor of the Rockland County Courthouse and is open to all courthouse participants.
+This FREE program is located on the 3rd floor of the Rockland County Courthouse and is open to all courthouse participants being seen at the Family or Drug Court.
 Space is limited and is available on a first come first served basis.

 For more information please contact